datastaxdevs/workshop-intro-streaming-and-cdc/lab1/functions.md

 1. Create the function in Pulsar using the function config file

     Notice in this config there is not "output" value.
-That is becuase this function will internally forward the message to a specfic topic.
+That is because this function will internally forward the message to a specfic topic.
 Normally the topic names to forward to would not be hard coded in the function.
 Instead they would be provided as dynamic configuration parameters when the function is created.

     ```bash
     ./bin/pulsar-admin functions create --function-config-file ../resources/filter-function.yaml